 I also provide clients with regular reviews which are integrated in the session work in order to review progress and explore further issues of development.
 It is very informal, clients very much benefit from it and it also helps me make sure I am giving you the best possible support and therapy.
 You can view the Client Counsellor Feedback form here.
 It is always confidential and does not have your name on it.
 You can complete it at home or in a session.
 It covers only one page.

 How much do you charge for session work?

-50 minute sessions are charged at £35 for online counselling and £45 for in-person counselling at one of the listed venues.
+50 minute sessions are charged at £35 for online counselling and £45 for in-person counselling.
 Concessions may be available.
 Please ask for more information.

 I provide concessions for training counsellors who require their own personal therapy as part of their training.

 Where do you work from?